Frequently Asked Questions

 Is Honors just extra courses or a separate degree in Nursing?

 The BScN – Honors Degree is a distinct program and you will have BScN-Honors on your Baccalaureate Parchment.
-The Honors Degree contains all of the core theoretical and clinical courses but includes a special focus on extended learning about nursing knowledge development and completion of an Honors research project.
+The Honors Degree contains all of the core theoretical and clinical courses but includes a special focus on extended learning about nursing knowledge development and engagement in team-based Honors research activities.

 Do I have to take extra courses in the Honors Program?

 There are an additional nine credits in the Honors BScN compared to the Collaborative BScN.
 There are two Honors courses - NURS 399 and NURS 499, weighted for three and six credits.
-The Honors project is part of the NURS 499 course and is completed over the summer months between years 3-4 in the Collab program.
+The Honors research activities are a part of the NURS 499 course and are completed from years 3-4 in the Collab program (by the end of Aug of year 3).
+Research activities typically include onsite work in Edmonton during spring/ summer between years 3 to 4.

-After Degree students will complete NURS 399 in their first year, complete their research project in summer between year 1 and 2 and complete NURS 499 in fall of Year 2.
+After Degree students will complete NURS 399 in their first year, complete their research project by the end of Aug of year 1, and complete NURS 499 in fall of Year 2.
 The Honors courses are extra to the standard After Degree program.
+Research activities typically include onsite work in Edmonton during spring/ summer between years 1 to 2.

 What GPA do I need to apply to Honors?